markakisdong/VideoTemplateCreator/README.md

 ```

 ### Output format:
 A sample rewind video of the advertisement that was put by the advertisers that wants to suck your money.
-Take a look.
+Take a look.<br>
 (Parsed from datas.json.
-Download holy.mp4 with audio and high fps)
+Download holy.mp4 with audio and high fps, below is a sample gif)

 ![A sample gif from datas.json](https://github.com/markakisdong/VideoTemplateCreator/blob/master/sample.gif)